Sesame-Scallion Flatbread with Shrimp and Sweet-and-Spicy Dipping Sauce

 Stir together the chili sauce, soy sauce, vinegar, the minced chile, 2 teaspoons of the sesame oil and 1 tablespoon water in a small bowl.
 Pour into a small serving bowl and top with the sliced chile.
 Set aside to let the flavors blend.

 Meanwhile, make the flatbread: Heat a medium nonstick skillet over medium heat and add the sesame seeds.
 Cook, stirring, until toasted, about 3 minutes.
-Pour into a small bowl.
+Transfer to a small bowl and reserve the skillet.
 Add the scallions and remaining 1 teaspoon sesame oil to the bowl and set aside.
 Roll the dough out on a lightly floured surface until it is about 1/8-inch thick.
 Sprinkle with the scallion mixture and salt and fold in half like a book.
 Press the halves together with your fingers and then roll the dough out again until it is 1/8-inch thick.
 Cut the dough into 6 equal pieces.
 Stretch and roll each piece until very thin, pinching the edges together to keep the filling from spilling out.
-You should be able to see the filling through the dough when it is thin enough and the pieces should be 7 to 8 inches in diameter, although they need not be perfectly round.
+When the dough is thin enough, you should be able to see the filling through the dough.
+The pieces should be 7 to 8 inches in diameter, although they need not be perfectly round.

 Copyright 2012 Television Food Network, G.P.
 All rights reserved.

 Tools You May Need